Earl of Powis

 The 1st Earl was succeeded by his eldest son, the 2nd Earl.
 He sat as Member of Parliament for Ludlow and served as Lord Lieutenant of Montgomeryshire.
 In 1807, Lord Powis assumed by Royal licence the surname and arms of Herbert.
 His son, the 3rd Earl, represented Shropshire North in Parliament and served as Lord Lieutenant of Montgomeryshire.
 He was succeeded by his nephew, the 4th Earl.
 He was the son of Lieutenant-General The Rt Hon.
 Sir Percy Egerton Herbert, second son of the 2nd Earl.
 Lord Powis was Lord Lieutenant of Shropshire.
-In 1890, he married Violet Ida Evelyn Herbert (who later became, in 1903, The 16th Baroness Darcy de Knayth, suo jure).
+In 1890, he married Violet Ida Evelyn Herbert (who later became, in 1903, the 16th Baroness Darcy de Knayth, suo jure).
 Their eldest son Percy Robert Herbert, Viscount Clive, died of wounds received fighting in the Battle of the Somme; their second son Mervyn Horatio Herbert, Viscount Clive, succeeded his mother in the barony on her death in 1929.
 However, he too predeceased his father and was succeeded in the barony by his daughter Davina as the suo jure 18th Baroness Darcy de Knayth.

 Lord Powis was succeeded by his first cousin once removed, the 5th Earl.
 He was the son of the Hon.
 Colonel Edward William Herbert, son of the Hon.
 Robert Charles Herbert, fourth son of the second Earl.
 On his death the titles passed to his younger brother, the 6th Earl.
 He was succeeded by his second cousin, the 7th Earl.
 He was the son of the Right Reverend Percy Mark Herbert, Bishop of Blackburn and of Norwich, son of Major-General the Hon.
 William Henry Herbert, fifth son of the second Earl.
 As of 2020 the peerages are held by his son, the 8th Earl, who succeeded in 1993.
 Lord Powis is also Lord of the Manor of Clun.

 The Hon.
 Robert Henry Clive, second son of the 1st Earl, married Harriett Windsor (later Baroness Windsor), in 1819.
 Their grandson Robert Windsor-Clive, 14th Baron Windsor, was created Earl of Plymouth in 1905.
-Consequently, the present holder of the Earldom of Plymouth is also in remainder to the Earldom of Powis and its subsidiary titles.
+Consequently, the present holder of the earldom of Plymouth is also in remainder to the earldom of Powis and its subsidiary titles.
 George Windsor-Clive, second son of the Hon.
 Robert Henry Clive and Lady Windsor, was Member of Parliament for Ludlow for many years.

 Another branch of the Clive family was founded by Reverend Benjamin Clive, uncle of the 1st Baron Clive.
 Members of this branch include George Clive, Edward Clive, George Clive, Edward Clive, Sir Sidney Clive and Sir Robert Clive.

+The actor Colin Clive, known for starring in the iconic 1931 horror film Frankenstein, was also a member of the family, descending from the 1st Baron Clive.
+Colin Clive appeared in the 1935 biopic film about the life of his ancestor, Clive of India.